cashiwamochi/RealEstate10K_Downloader/README.md

 # RealEstate10K_downloader
-These scripts are used to download RealEstate10K dataset.
+These scripts are used to download RealEstate10K dataset manually.

 ## How to use
 At first, you should download [RealEstate10K](https://google.github.io/realestate10k/download.html) and extract here.